 Campers eat in a dedicated dining hall separate from the public area of the site.
 Our camp kitchen and dining hall are nut-free; however, the children spend significant portions of their day sharing spaces with the general public where contact with food is beyond our control.
 Please also note that while we make efforts to accommodate dietary requests, we cannot guarantee that all requests can be met.
 For more information, please contact us at UCVyouthprograms@parks.on.ca

 Round-the-clock supervision and direction are provided by Time Travellers staff and Interpretive staff working in Upper Canada Village.

-What to Bring - Below is a helpful list of what to bring to the camp.
-Clothing, toiletries, bedding, and other items.
-Also some tips on what NOT to bring to camp.
+Below is a helpful packing list of what to bring to the camp and tips on what NOT to bring to camp.